-You’ll have the opportunity to hear from teachers, teaching assistants, leaders, pupils and parents from a range of settings and you’ll be able to choose to focus on the case studies of most relevance to your own context.
+You’ll have the opportunity to hear from teachers, teaching assistants, leaders, pupils and parents from a range of settings.

 You’ll also be joined on the course by a range of Chartered College of Teaching staff and members who will be responding to your comments in discussions.

-Once you’re ready, click the ‘Mark as complete’ button below and then select ‘Next’ to discover how to make the most of your learning on this course.
+Once you’re ready, click the ‘Mark as complete’ button below and then select ‘Making the most of your learning on this course’ to continue your learning.

 © Chartered College of Teaching